You shouldn’t build an app.

 It’s, therefore, crucial to consider the people who will most likely be interested in using your product.
 In other words, figure out who your target market is.

 It’s helpful to narrow down and define your target users as much as possible before building your app and executing marketing strategies to advertise it.

 Consider your target audiences’ industry, occupation, income, age, and location.
 Then, find the commonalities or patterns that connect your target users.
 Finally, use these insights to determine what your app should do and how it should feel.

 Apps can take a lot of time and resources to build.

-It’s up to you to strategically choose the right pricing model that your target users are willing to participate in.
+It’s up to you to strategically choose the right monetization model for your app.
+Just make sure that you take the time to research your target users to know which they will participate in.

 To be the best, you have to beat the best.

 The global mobile application market capped 2022 with a USD 206.85 billion value.
 This size is expected to grow at a compound annual growth rate (CAGR) of 13.8% from 2023 to 2030.

 At this mature stage of the mobile app market, your product will likely have at least one competitor.

 Therefore, it’s more than worthwhile to take a minute to research the products and strategies that your competitors are using.
 After all, they have been around the block a couple of times.